Land that dream job

-Explain your previous roles, education, hobbies and interests and don’t forget to expand.
+This is a chance to explain your previous roles, education, hobbies and interests and don't be afraid to elaborate with details.
 We want to know what these experiences have taught you.
-Elaborate on how you can use what you’ve learnt in the working environment.
-Be mindful not to overshare and keep it professional.
+Expand on how you can use what you’ve learnt in the working environment but be mindful not to overshare.
+Always keep it professional!

 "What are your weaknesses?"

 Pick a weakness relevant to the role you have applied for.
-Make sure to explain what you have done / are doing to improve in this area.
-Some people think picking a strength and spinning it to seem like a weakness will come across better, but it doesn’t feel honest and can insinuate you are not self-aware.
-It’s ok to be honest – none of us are the finished article.
+Make sure to explain what you have done/are doing to improve in this area.
+Some people think picking a strength and spinning it to seem like a weakness will come across better, but it doesn’t always feel genuine and can insinuate you are not self-aware.
+It’s ok to be honest – none of us are the finished article!

 Pick strengths that are relevant to the role and provide examples to support your answer.
-Read the job advert beforehand and familiarise yourself with essential and desirable skills – this will help to ensure you’re showcasing the skills the recruiter is looking for.
+Read the job advert thoroughly beforehand and familiarise yourself with essential and desirable skills – this will help to ensure you’re showcasing the skills the hiring manager is looking for.